Devotional Tour

-The Devotional Tour was a 1993 concert tour by English electronic band Depeche Mode in support of the group's eighth studio album, Songs of Faith and Devotion, which was released in March 1993.
+The Devotional Tour was a 1993–94 concert tour by the English electronic band Depeche Mode in support of the group's eighth studio album, Songs of Faith and Devotion, which was released in March 1993.
+Consisting of two legs, the 1993 Devotional and 1994 Exotic Tour/Summer Tour '94, it was the last Depeche Mode tour to include member Alan Wilder, who quit the band in 1995 due to the poor relationship between band members and experience while recording the album.